wingify/wingify.github.io/_posts/2013-06-17-jquery-promises-with-postmessage.markdown

 hell of a task and we had to find another way.
 We decided to write a wrapper around the PostMessage API to solve the above three problems.
 We called it `please.js`.
 We are currently giving it some finishing touches before we push it out to the community.
-Here’s how we did it:
+Here's how we did it:

 - We decided to build this library on top of jQuery Deferred API.
-While deferred objects and promises don’t exactly eliminate the asynchrony, they somehow bridge the gap between the two, making asynchronous code feel more linear and flattened.
+While deferred objects and promises don't exactly eliminate the asynchrony, they somehow bridge the gap between the two, making asynchronous code feel more linear and flattened.
 So, using that base, any piece of code that expected code prior to it to have been executed fully, could now be made possible without